David Copperfield (1969 film): Production

 It was made in the UK for 20th Century Fox Television with some exteriors filmed in Suffolk, and interior scenes filmed at The Swan Hotel in Southwold.

 The music score was the last Malcolm Arnold wrote for a film.

 Release

 The film was made to be shown on television in the United States, but was released to cinemas in the United Kingdom and elsewhere.

 The film had its premiere at the Carlton Haymarket in London on 2 January 1970.
 It opened at Studio One and on the Rank Organisation's circuit in North London on 4 January 1970.

-DVD release
+Home media

 The film is available on a variety of budget label DVDs, but all of them are very poor-quality transfers.